Chinese chemical market

 Under Order 7, there are following types of NCS registration

-Chementors provides full range of services for the IECSC registration, including
+Chementors provides full range of services for the IECSC for China registration, including

 - Verification of New Chemical Substance